The hardware and software of the device used in our laboratory are available at the following sites

 The current limitations of the technology are that the maximum pressure is about 50 mN per square centimeter and that the spatial resolution is comparable to the sound wave length 8.5 mm for 40 kHz ultrasound.
 But under these constraints, radiation pressure pattern are controlled freely by a computer, which create various tactile sensations on the skin.

 Haptics using such non-contact haptic feedback is called “midair haptics.”
-The initial studies of ultrasonic midair haptics were conducted by Hiroyuki Shinoda’s group from 2008 in the University of Tokyo, and the research group demonstrated the basic technologies and haptic effects in the first half of the 2010s.
+The initial studies of ultrasonic midair haptics were conducted by Hiroyuki Shinoda’s group from 2008 at the University of Tokyo.
+The research group demonstrated the basic technologies and haptic effects in the first half of the 2010s.
 Currently, the field is growing and many universities and companies in the world are moving forward with development.

 World-first demonstrations by Univ. of Tokyo

 Airborne Ultrasound Tactile Display (AUTD)